Turning down the tap on new

-We need move away from a society that thinks that anything is disposable, because it is not.
+We need to move away from a society that thinks that anything is disposable, because it is not.

-Well that’s how us humans have treated all the other living creatures in the world.
+Well that’s how many humans have treated all the other living creatures in the world.
 We have treated all land and resources as just for our one species to do with, damage and abuse as we please.
 That has to end.

 We live on a planet with finite resources and finite land.
 We need to use the land that we have available for very specific purposes – to home people, to feed people and to leave space for nature.
 We can’t just look at everything from the spectrum of only our species.

 We share the world with many other wonderful species, and right now we are pushing them out.
 We are pushing them to the margins, and that has caused biodiversity to collapse.

 And this is very relevant to what we do to replace plastic cups, takeaway containers etc..
 If all we do is replace single use plastic cups with bioplastics or paper or to anything else that is plant-based – apart from anything else we are creating further demand on land for us humans in place of for other species.